October is Georgia Open Arts Month (GOArts) and there are over 100 entertaining, interesting and affordable things to see and do!

 Priscilla's in the kitchen and and she cooked up the title of this post for me!
 Actually, six word memoirs about food motivated the artistic production that Priscilla danced in on Saturday morning.
 Here's D. Patton White, Artistic Director of Beacon Dance to explain:

 Hey Keif!
 Thanks so much for carving out some time to come see A Bountiful Feast: A Moveable Feast!
 Just a bit of background for at least a portion of the performance.
 My sister recently gave me a book of Six-Word Memoirs put together by the people from Smith magazine.
 So we took this idea and each of the cast members created 6 six-word memoirs of food or food related stories.
 We shared them during the performance and then asked the audience to share some with us.
 We will use those shared by the audience when we return to the Land Trust this evening for a twilight performance at 6:15 PM on the playground area.
 (Images of Beacon Dance's A Bountiful Feast: A Moveable Feast.
-Yes, that is Lou the Emu standing nearby.)
+Lou the Emu watches, too -- top left picture between fence and pond.)

 My six word contribution at the event -- what else -- i love to eat with friends .